tekknolagi/tekknolagi.github.com/_posts/2020-09-05-compiling-a-lisp-4.md

 ([previous]({% link _posts/2020-09-02-compiling-a-lisp-3.md %}))

+Welcome back to the "Compiling a Lisp" series.
 Last time, we finished adding the rest of the constants as tagged pointer immediates.
 Since it's not very useful to have only values (no way to operate on them), we're going to add some *primitive unary functions*.

 "Primitive" means here that they are built into the compiler, so we won't actually compile the call to an assembly procedure call.
 This is also called a